 So I will use a little ‘creative flair’ as in this article, their names are not really relevant.

 A female Lancashire police officer, who we will refer to as PC SNOWFLAKE, created and signed a false statement of truth.
-This was submitted to Liverpool County courts as evidence in a civil application for an injunction. (the one blocking the naming of police officers)
+This was submitted to Liverpool County courts as evidence in a civil application for an injunction. (the one blocking me from naming Lancashire police officers)

-A number of points in PC SNOWFLAKES statement of truth was false and easily proved.
+A number of points, within PC SNOWFLAKES statement of truth, were false and easily proved.

 - PC SNOWFLAKE made a false allegation that the respondent stood outside a police station and noted down police car details and police officer details.